named-data/PyNDN2/INSTALL.md

 Otherwise, following are the detailed steps for each platform to manually install the prerequisites.

 ## OS X 10.9.5, OS X 10.10.2, OS X 10.11
 Install Xcode.
 (Xcode seems to already have the Command Line Tools.)
-In a terminal, enter:
+To install the cryptography package, in a terminal enter:

     sudo easy_install pip
-    sudo CFLAGS=-Qunused-arguments pip install pycrypto
+    sudo CFLAGS=-Qunused-arguments pip install cryptography

 Optional: To install trollius (Python <= 3.2), in a terminal enter: